 Maximum number of properties

-- The maximum number of mortgaged rental properties you can have with us is three per household and a maximum of ten properties with all lenders.
+- The maximum number of mortgaged rental properties you can have with us is five per household and a maximum of ten properties with all lenders.

 - Properties must have a minimum purchase price or valuation of £75,000.